-- a) Intra-department officers as required by the agency's procedures. - b) The Employer Agency, if applicable and if not yet aware. - c) The County Attorney and the Chief Investigator for the County Attorney's Office. - d) The Medical Examiner or his Investigator upon confirmation of a fatality consistent with the requirements of Utah Code Section 26 Chapter 4.

-5. Appointment of Investigators by Member Agency

-a) Each member agency shall designate at least one but not more than three of its most experienced criminal investigators to be available to participate in the investigation of an Officer Involved Incident.
+- a) Intra-department officers as required by the agency's procedures. - b) The Employer Agency, if applicable and if not yet aware. - c) The County Attorney and the Chief Investigator for the County Attorney's Office. - d) The Medical Examiner or his Investigator upon confirmation of a fatality consistent with the requirements of Utah Code Section 26 Chapter 4. - 5.
+Appointment of Investigators by Member Agency - a) Each member agency shall designate at least one but not more than three of its most experienced criminal investigators to be available to participate in the investigation of an Officer Involved Incident.
 A list of those officers so designated shall be maintained by the Utah County Attorney and be updated semi-annually.
-A copy of the list shall be provided to each member agency and it is from this list that the department head of the Venue Agency and County Attorney shall designate the Incident Manager and from which the taskforce conducting the criminal investigation of any Officer Involved Incident shall be assembled.
+A copy of the list shall be provided to each member agency and it is from this list that the department head of the Venue Agency and County Attorney shall designate the Incident Manager and from which the taskforce conducting the criminal investigation of any Officer Involved Incident shall be assembled. - b) In designating investigators to be listed as available to participate in an Officer Involved Incident investigation, department heads should consider the following qualifications, characteristics, and attributes of those designated: - (1) Experience in homicide investigations as well as other crimes against persons. - (2) The ability to effectively interview people of various backgrounds including police officers. - (3) Good working knowledge of physical evidence collection and preservation techniques and an appreciation of the use and limitations of scientific evidence. - (4) Good knowledge of police operational procedures and the criminal justice system. - (5) Excellent report writing and communication skills. - (6) Good organizational and supervisory skills.

-- b) In designating investigators to be listed as available to participate in an Officer Involved Incident investigation, department heads should consider the following qualifications, characteristics, and attributes of those designated: - (1) Experience in homicide investigations as well as other crimes against persons. - (2) The ability to effectively interview people of various backgrounds including police officers. - (3) Good working knowledge of physical evidence collection and preservation techniques and an appreciation of the use and limitations of scientific evidence. - (4) Good knowledge of police operational procedures and the criminal justice system. - (5) Excellent report writing and communication skills. - (6) Good organizational and supervisory skills. - (7) Respected professionally by those whom he or she works for being competent, thorough, objective, fair, and honest. - (8) Ability to both participate in and direct a complicated investigation. - 6.
-Transporting, Sequestering, and Interviewing of Involved Officers - a) Officers who were present at the scene at the time of an Officer Involved Incident, whether as Actors or witnesses, will be relieved of their duties at the scene as promptly as possible and shall be sequestered at their own police station unless other suitable and agreeable arrangements are made for them.
-Officers from the Venue Agency not involved in the Incident shall be assigned to accompany involved officers and remain with them to ensure their privacy, accommodate their needs, and preserve the integrity of each witness officer's report as they may be gathered later. - b) If circumstances prohibit removal of all witnessing and involved officers from the scene at one time, those officers who can be identified as Actors as defined herein should be relieved first.

-- c) Sequestering officers should not allow witnesses or involved officers to discuss the facts of the incident among themselves or with other persons until such time as they are interviewed by taskforce investigators. - d) While awaiting interviews by taskforce investigators, witnesses and involved officers should be allowed to contact spouses and family members and should be encouraged to relax and carefully reflect upon the events of the incident making notes as may be appropriate and necessary. - e) Generally involved officers will not be interviewed for at least forty-eight hours after the incident in order to provide the best opportunity for recall (two sleep cycles).
-The involved officer's interview will be transcribed and serve as the officer's report.
+- (7) Respected professionally by those whom he or she works for being competent, thorough, objective, fair, and honest. - (8) Ability to both participate in and direct a complicated investigation. - 6.
+Transporting and Sequestering of Involved Officers - a) Officers who were present at the scene at the time of an Officer Involved Incident, whether as Actors or witnesses, will be relieved of their duties at the scene as promptly as possible and shall be sequestered at their own police station unless other suitable and agreeable arrangements are made for them.
+Officers from the Venue Agency not involved in the Incident shall be assigned to accompany involved officers and remain with them to ensure their privacy, accommodate their needs, and preserve the integrity of each officer's statement as they may be gathered later. - b) If circumstances prohibit removal of all witnessing and involved officers from the scene at one time, those officers who can be identified as Actors as defined herein should be relieved first. - c) Sequestering officers should not allow witnessing or involved officers to discuss the facts of the incident among themselves or with other persons until such time as they are interviewed by taskforce investigators. - d) While awaiting interviews by taskforce investigators, witnessing and involved officers should be allowed to contact spouses and family members and should be encouraged to relax and carefully reflect upon the events of the incident making notes as may be appropriate and necessary. - 7.
+Incidents Witnessed By Prisoners